naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 ![Data Perimeter Overview](images/Data%20Perimeter%20Overview.png)

-By implementing **only** SCPs and RCPs, you will have an accelerated start on the journey of setting up a data perimeter.
+By implementing _only_ SCPs and RCPs, you will have an accelerated start on the journey of setting up a data perimeter.
 However, this alone will not give you a full setup that covers all services.
 For a robust implementation of a data perimeter, there are other key elements (and arguably the harder ones to implement), listed below, that also need to be in place:

 - [**Resource Policies**](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html): Not all AWS services that support resource policies are also supported by RCPs (e.g., SNS, ECR, API Gateways).
-For these services, resource policies will still need to be applied in a decentralized manner on a per-resource or per-account basis, significantly increasing the complexity of extending the perimeter to these additional services.
+For these services, resource policies will still need to be applied in a decentralized manner on a per-resource basis, significantly increasing the complexity of extending the perimeter to these additional services.
 - [**VPC Endpoint Policies**](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html#vpc-endpoint-policies-interface): To enforce that identities and resources are accessed from **expected networks**, AWS recommends using VPC endpoint policies.
 However, like resource policies, configuring and managing VPC endpoints at scale across all the VPCs in your organization for every supported AWS service is complex and requires significant effort.
         - AWS’s whitepaper on secure and scalable networking architecture includes a section on implementing centralized VPC endpoints in a hub-and-spoke model.
 The whitepaper can be found [here](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/centralized-access-to-vpc-private-endpoints.html).